Neil Lennon: Celtic

 Lennon led Celtic to the final of the League Cup in March 2011, but they lost 2–1 to Rangers after extra time.
 They remained in contention for the SPL title until the final day of the 2010–11 season, when they won 4–0 at home to Motherwell, but finished a point behind Rangers.
 He won his first silverware as a manager when Celtic beat Motherwell 3–0 in the Scottish Cup Final a week later.

 After rallying from a poor start to season 2011–12, Lennon won the SPL Manager of the Month award for November 2011.
 The club went on to win the 2011–12 Scottish Premier League and Lennon was made SFWA Manager of the Year.
 Lennon then guided Celtic through two qualification rounds to reach the group stage of the 2012–13 UEFA Champions League, where Celtic beat Barcelona one day after the club's 125th birthday.
 Celtic qualified out of their group to the knock-out stages of the Champions League.
 Celtic were comfortably beaten on aggregate by Juventus in the last 16 round, but both Celtic and Lennon were still praised for their overall Champions League campaign.
 On 21 April 2013, Celtic retained the Premier League title.
 Lennon finished the season by leading Celtic to a League and Cup double with a 3–0 win over Hibernian in the Scottish Cup Final.

 Celtic qualified for the group stages of the Champions League again the following season, but had a dismal campaign; winning only once with a 2–1 home win over Ajax, and slumping to a 6–1 rout away against Barcelona in the final group match.
 They fared little better in the domestic cup competitions; losing 1-0 to Morton in their first game in the Scottish League Cup, and losing 2-1 to Aberdeen in the fourth round of the Scottish Cup.
-The League campaign was much more impressive through; undefeated until February and losing only twice in all over the course of the season in which they scored 102 goals on the way to their third successive League title.
+The League campaign was much more impressive through; undefeated until February and losing only once in all over the course of the season in which they scored 102 goals on the way to their third successive League title.
 On 22 May 2014, Lennon announced that he was leaving Celtic after four years as manager.
 "I have parted company with Celtic," he said in a brief statement, adding "The club are in a very strong position and I wish the fans and the club all the very best for the future."